 Hitting rock bottom is sometimes one of the turning points in an addict’s life.
 Most substance abusers need to experience this phenomenon before they begin the recovery process.
 Rock bottom is unique for everyone.
-According to various addiction treatment center in Newark NJ, it means that the experience may be different from person to person but it often includes one or more of the following:
+According to our treatment center in the Newark NJ area, it means that the experience may be different from person to person but it often includes one or more of the following:

 - Loss of a job

 Addiction can change your life drastically.
 You may not have been a cheater or a thief before you got addicted but suddenly you find yourself doing these inappropriate things in order to satisfy your cravings.
 You might also find yourself losing the trust of your family members because of your addiction, and the pain of that loss is so bad that it becomes your own rock bottom.

 Some abusers may not hit rock bottom for years or even decades while others find themselves there really quick.
 Whichever may be true for you, there is no reason to wait to experience the lowest point in your life before you make the decision to enter an addiction treatment center.